Professor, Department of Psychology

-Principal Investigator, the Rutgers Implicit Social Cognition (RISC) Lab
+Principal Investigator, Rutgers Implicit Social Cognition (RISC) Lab

-I joined Rutgers University, Newark, in September, 2010.
-My experimental research investigates the implicit social cognitive processes that underlie stereotyped attitudes and how these processes shape the self, identity, and health of stigmatized individuals.
-My research elucidates the contextual and motivational factors that shape individuals’ stereotyped-based cognition about themselves and others that occur outside of awareness, control, and intention.
-My research has implications for the development and maintenance of stigmatized individuals’ social identities, the expression of implicit stereotyping, prejudice and discrimination, and the presence and persistence of health disparities between members of socially advantaged and disadvantaged groups.
+I joined Rutgers University-Newark in fall 2010.
+My experimental research investigates the implicit social cognitive processes that underlie stereotyped attitudes and how these processes shape the self, identity, and education of individuals from stigmatized groups.
+My research elucidates the contextual and motivational factors that shape individuals’ stereotyped-based cognition about themselves and others.
+My research has implications for the development and maintenance of stigmatized individuals’ social identities, the expression of implicit (and explicit) stereotyping, prejudice and discrimination, and the presence and persistence of health and STEM inequities that disproportionately members of socially disadvantaged groups.